iansmith/parigot/site/content/en/docs/Overview/_index.md

 weight: 1
 ---

-{{% pageinfo %}} All of this information applies the current version of parigot, `atlanta-0.3.0`.
-Versions up to `some_city-1.0.0` carry no backward compatibility guarantees, promises or anything else to protect you from change..
+{{% pageinfo %}}

+All of this information applies the current version of parigot, `atlanta-0.3.0`.
-One may assume that there will be significant changes in any and all publicly facing APIs and internal code as well.  {{% /pageinfo %}}
+Versions up to `some_city-1.0.0` carry no backward compatibility guarantees, promises or anything else to protect you from change.
+One may assume that there will be significant changes in any and all publicly facing APIs and internal code as well.

+{{% /pageinfo %}}

 ## What is it?